Participation and Coproduction: what effect do they have on the outcomes of young people?

 Flexibility – Having some freedom, flexibility and enough time within the staff participation roles so they are best able to support the individual needs of young people is required and enables ‘true’ coproduction and meaningful participation to take place.

-There is general consensus that elements of participation and coproduction is needed going forward after HSK has ended.
+There is general consensus that elements of participation and coproduction are needed going forward after HSK has ended.
 There is hope that by widely rolling out the coproduction training to staff in KCC and other school and community settings, this will enable it to be sustained.

 However, it was viewed that although providing resources and guidance would be beneficial, an element of additional expertise is required.
 Some felt that staff are potentially needed in roles in the middle ground between youth work and Early Help work, which is usually more targeted and to support schools who may be more focussed on educational outcomes such as attainment.
 This would ensure that young people who could possibly fall through the gaps in provision are still supported and included in participation and coproduction opportunities.